 Even though California is an at-will employment state, not every job termination is legal.
 And if your employer fired you for an unlawful reason, you could have the right to receive financial compensation and other legal relief from a settlement, court, or government agency.
 Victims of wrongful termination in California can call Bibiyan Law Group, PC when they are ready to fight against mistreatment in the working world.
 We are aggressive, knowledgeable, and concerned about enforcing employees’ rights.
-Reach out and speak with a wrongful termination attorney today.
+Reach out and speak with our Los Angeles wrongful termination lawyer today.

 What Is At-Will Employment?